 There are numerous examples of medical negligence, and some of the most common examples of medical malpractice include the following:

 Medical professionals might make mistakes during the surgical procedure.
-For example, the doctor may operate in the wrong location or use the wrong equipment.
+For example, the doctor may operate in the wrong location, use the wrong equipment, or causes birth injuries.
 The doctor must follow all the best practices in his field, and if the doctor does not adhere to the standards set by the medical profession, he could be guilty of medical malpractice or medical negligence.

 Some mistakes might be made in the emergency room.
 Even though everything moves quickly in the emergency room, the doctor must remain calm and take every complaint seriously.